src-d/blog/content/upcoming/sourced_future.md

 description: "Since early on in the history of neural networks this has raised the question, if systems can be self-learning, can they also be self-adapting.
 Can they program themselves?"
 categories: ["culture"]
 ---
-The starting point of source{d} has always been analyzing source code, from day 1 we believed that by understanding what a developer is coding, we could understand the developer.
+The starting point of source{d} has always been analyzing source code, from day 1 we believed that by understanding what a developer is coding, we could build a representation of the developer.
 The further we went down the rabbit hole ([wikipedia definition](https://en.wikipedia.org/wiki/Down_the_Rabbit_Hole)) we learned that building an understanding of source code has bigger implications...